pmisteliac/devenv/README.md

 The repository update functionality comes from the `org.metaborg.gradle.config.devenv` plugin which is applied at the top of `build.gradle.kts`.
 This plugin exposes the `devenv` extension which allows configuration of repositories.

+## Troubleshooting
+In general, ensure you're calling `./gradlew` on Linux and MacOS (or `gradlew.bat` on Windows) instead of your local Gradle installation.
+The local one is most likely too new.